kudige/games/homecam/README.md

 Use a player such as [hls.js](https://github.com/video-dev/hls.js/) in the frontend to view these streams.

+The playlist files are created immediately, but it may take a few seconds after adding a camera for `ffmpeg` to begin writing segments.
+If the playlist contains only `#EXTM3U`, wait briefly and try again to allow the stream to start.

 ## Manual testing
 1. **Verify recording** – After adding a camera, check that the configured `storage_path` contains timestamped `.mp4` files created by `ffmpeg`.
 2. **Verify live streams** – Fetch the HLS playlist for a camera: